haileetranvn/PowerBI_financial_analysis/README.md

 - Sales revenue consistently increased, supported by robust marketing efforts.
 This correlation underscores the importance of sustained marketing activities in driving revenue growth.
 - **Budget Cut Impact**: The reduction of the marketing budget by $22,544 starting in Q4 2019 led to immediate and negative effects on sales revenue.
 This decision likely resulted in decreased brand visibility and reduced customer engagement.
 ### 4. Strategic Recommendations
--**Agility and Adaptation**: Foster an agile marketing strategy that can quickly adapt to market changes and emerging trends.
+- **Agility and Adaptation**: Foster an agile marketing strategy that can quickly adapt to market changes and emerging trends.
--**Multichannel Approach**: Develop an integrated marketing strategy that combines digital, traditional, and experiential marketing efforts to reach a broader audience and enhance brand recognition.
+- **Multichannel Approach**: Develop an integrated marketing strategy that combines digital, traditional, and experiential marketing efforts to reach a broader audience and enhance brand recognition.

 ## Conclusion
 The significant decline in the financial performance of the USA market in Q1 2020 requires a multifaceted approach to address the underlying issues.
 By focusing on cost optimization, revenue enhancement; most important is  targeted marketing.
 Company A can mitigate the impact of these challenges and improve its financial health.
 Continuous monitoring and analysis will be essential to ensure the effectiveness of these strategies and to make data-driven adjustments as needed.